Procedures for Ball: Marking, Lifting and Cleaning; Replacing on Spot; Dropping in Relief Area; Playing from Wrong Place

 When a player's ball comes to rest in an area where play is not allowed, the player must take relief under the appropriate Rule.
 In stroke play, if the player plays the ball from that area (such as a no play zone or wrong green) the player gets two penalty strokes for each stroke made from that area.For example, a player's ball comes to rest in a no play zone within a penalty area.
 The player enters the no play zone and makes a stroke at the ball, which moves only a few yards and remains in the no play zone.
 The player then makes another stroke at the ball and it comes to rest outside the no play zone.Each stroke counts, and the player gets the general penalty under Rule 14.7 for playing from a wrong place for each stroke made from the no play zone for a total of four penalty strokes.
 The player is required to play out the hole with the ball played from the no play zone, unless it was a serious breach.
 For a serious breach, the player must correct the mistake (see Rule 14.7b).

-When a player is taking relief from interference by an abnormal course condition, he or she is required to take relief from all interference from that condition.
-If the ball is dropped at a spot or comes to rest in a spot where the player has any type of interference from that condition, the ball is in a wrong place.For example, a player's ball comes to rest on a cart path and the player decides to take relief.
-He or she estimates the nearest point of complete relief using the club that would have been used to play the ball from the cart path.
-Having measured the relief area from that point, the player drops a ball that comes to rest in the relief area and makes a stroke, hitting the cart path during the stroke.
-Because the cart path was in the player's area of intended swing, the player still had interference.
-Therefore, he or she did not properly determine the relief area and gets the general penalty for playing from a wrong place.However, if the player had interference from the condition because, for example he or she decided to play in a different direction or his or her feet slipped when making the stroke and altered the intended swing, the player would not be considered to have played from a wrong place.
+When a player is taking relief from interference by an abnormal course condition, they are required to take relief from all interference from that condition.
+If the ball is dropped in the relief area and comes to rest on a spot where the player has any type of interference from that condition based on the stroke the player would have made from the ball’s original position if the condition was not there, the ball is in a wrong place.For example, a player’s ball comes to rest on a cart path and the player decides to take relief.
+They estimate the nearest point of complete relief using the club that would have been used to play the ball from the cart path.
+Having measured the relief area from that point, the player drops a ball that comes to rest on a spot that the player thought was in the relief area.
+The player then makes a stroke, hitting the cart path during the stroke.
+Because the cart path was in the player’s area of intended swing, the player still had interference.
+Therefore, they did not properly determine the relief area and get the general penalty for playing from a wrong place.However, if the player had interference from the condition because, for example they decided to play in a different direction, with a different club, or their feet slipped when making the stroke and altered the intended swing, the player would not be considered to have played from a wrong place.